CodePlatoon/curriculum_old/week-01/lecture-materials/installfest.md

 ## Make a Folder for all your code

 Using your preferred GUI file manager (usually Finder on Mac and File Explorer on PC), navigate to your Desktop and make a folder that will contain ALL OF YOUR CODE.
-Let's name it code_platoon.
+Let's name the folder `code_platoon`.

 ## Docker